Lakeland Financial (NASDAQ:LKFN) Shares Gap Down to $75.71

-Lakeland Financial Co.
-(NASDAQ:LKFN)’s stock price gapped down prior to trading on Tuesday .
+Shares of Lakeland Financial Co.
+(NASDAQ:LKFN) gapped down before the market opened on Tuesday .
 The stock had previously closed at $75.71, but opened at $71.89.
-Lakeland Financial shares last traded at $75.14, with a volume of 631 shares changing hands.
+Lakeland Financial shares last traded at $75.14, with a volume of 631 shares trading hands.

-LKFN has been the topic of a number of analyst reports.
-Zacks Investment Research upgraded shares of Lakeland Financial from a “hold” rating to a “buy” rating and set a $79.00 price objective on the stock in a report on Thursday, September 30th.
-Stephens reaffirmed an “equal weight” rating and set a $58.91 price target (down from $70.00) on shares of Lakeland Financial in a report on Tuesday, July 27th.
+Several research firms have issued reports on LKFN.
+Zacks Investment Research upgraded Lakeland Financial from a “hold” rating to a “buy” rating and set a $79.00 target price on the stock in a research note on Thursday, September 30th.
+Stephens reiterated an “equal weight” rating and set a $58.91 price objective (down previously from $70.00) on shares of Lakeland Financial in a research note on Tuesday, July 27th.

-The company also recently announced a quarterly dividend, which will be paid on Friday, November 5th.
-Investors of record on Monday, October 25th will be given a $0.34 dividend.
-The ex-dividend date is Friday, October 22nd.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, November 5th.
+Stockholders of record on Monday, October 25th will be issued a $0.34 dividend.
 This represents a $1.36 dividend on an annualized basis and a dividend yield of 1.81%.
-Lakeland Financial’s dividend payout ratio (DPR) is presently 41.21%.
+The ex-dividend date of this dividend is Friday, October 22nd.
+Lakeland Financial’s dividend payout ratio is presently 41.21%.

-In other Lakeland Financial news, EVP Kristin Pruitt sold 375 shares of Lakeland Financial stock in a transaction on Friday, September 3rd.
-The shares were sold at an average price of $68.00, for a total value of $25,500.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, SVP Jonathan P. Steiner sold 3,000 shares of the firm’s stock in a transaction dated Monday, August 16th.
+In other news, SVP Jonathan P. Steiner sold 3,000 shares of the company’s stock in a transaction dated Monday, August 16th.
 The stock was sold at an average price of $70.39, for a total value of $211,170.00.
-Following the transaction, the senior vice president now directly owns 2,000 shares in the company, valued at approximately $140,780.
+Following the sale, the senior vice president now owns 2,000 shares in the company, valued at $140,780.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Kristin Pruitt sold 375 shares of Lakeland Financial stock in a transaction that occurred on Friday, September 3rd.
+The shares were sold at an average price of $68.00, for a total transaction of $25,500.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 6,625 shares of company stock worth $471,423.
-4.40% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 6,625 shares of company stock worth $471,423.
+4.40% of the stock is owned by insiders.

-Large investors have recently modified their holdings of the company.
-Neuberger Berman Group LLC raised its holdings in Lakeland Financial by 71.8% during the first quarter.
-Neuberger Berman Group LLC now owns 1,597,074 shares of the financial services provider’s stock worth $110,502,000 after purchasing an additional 667,271 shares in the last quarter.
-ProShare Advisors LLC increased its position in Lakeland Financial by 2,628.0% during the 2nd quarter.
-ProShare Advisors LLC now owns 177,104 shares of the financial services provider’s stock worth $10,917,000 after purchasing an additional 170,612 shares during the period.
-Ameriprise Financial Inc. raised its stake in shares of Lakeland Financial by 13.2% during the 1st quarter.
-Ameriprise Financial Inc. now owns 840,180 shares of the financial services provider’s stock worth $58,126,000 after buying an additional 97,919 shares in the last quarter.
-State Street Corp lifted its holdings in shares of Lakeland Financial by 13.7% in the 2nd quarter.
-State Street Corp now owns 764,284 shares of the financial services provider’s stock valued at $47,110,000 after buying an additional 92,038 shares during the period.
-Finally, Segall Bryant & Hamill LLC boosted its stake in shares of Lakeland Financial by 8.7% in the second quarter.
-Segall Bryant & Hamill LLC now owns 692,050 shares of the financial services provider’s stock valued at $42,658,000 after buying an additional 55,601 shares in the last quarter.
-74.09% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in LKFN.
+First Trust Advisors LP grew its stake in Lakeland Financial by 20.0% in the 1st quarter.
+First Trust Advisors LP now owns 78,853 shares of the financial services provider’s stock valued at $3,566,000 after acquiring an additional 13,125 shares during the period.
+Russell Investments Group Ltd. increased its stake in shares of Lakeland Financial by 107.9% during the first quarter.
+Russell Investments Group Ltd. now owns 42,272 shares of the financial services provider’s stock worth $2,923,000 after purchasing an additional 21,944 shares in the last quarter.
+UBS Group AG raised its position in shares of Lakeland Financial by 15.5% during the 1st quarter.
+UBS Group AG now owns 19,358 shares of the financial services provider’s stock worth $1,339,000 after purchasing an additional 2,596 shares during the last quarter.
+JPMorgan Chase & Co. lifted its stake in Lakeland Financial by 3.2% in the 1st quarter.
+JPMorgan Chase & Co. now owns 60,783 shares of the financial services provider’s stock valued at $4,205,000 after buying an additional 1,912 shares in the last quarter.
+Finally, Prudential Financial Inc. purchased a new stake in Lakeland Financial during the 1st quarter worth approximately $237,000.
+74.09% of the stock is owned by institutional investors and hedge funds.

 Lakeland Financial Corp. is a bank holding company, which engages in the provision of banking products and services.
 It offers commercial and consumer banking, trust and wealth management, brokerage, and treasury management commercial services.
 The company was founded on February 8, 1983 and is headquartered in Warsaw, IN.